 Skip to contents

-This package provides tools to easily convert Visual Studio Code/Positron and TextMate theme files (.json and .tmTheme formats) into RStudio-compatible .rstheme files.
-RStudio has supported custom themes in .rstheme format since version 1.2+.
+This package provides tools to convert Visual Studio Code, Positron and TextMate theme files (.json and .tmTheme formats) into RStudio-compatible .rstheme files.
+RStudio has supported custom themes in .rstheme format since RStudio 1.2.
+See the theme creation documentation.

 Features

-• Bidirectional conversion between Visual Studio Code/Positron and TextMate themes.
+• Convert themes bidirectionally between Visual Studio Code or Positron and TextMate formats.

-• Includes ports of popular Visual Studio Code/Positron themes ready to use in RStudio.
+• Install ports of popular Visual Studio Code and Positron themes ready to use in RStudio.

 • Organize and manage custom themes in a reproducible way.

-• Integrates with R tooling for easier installation and testing.
+• Integrate with R tooling for easier installation and testing.

 Built-in themes

-This package includes ports of several popular Visual Studio Code/Positron themes, ready to use in RStudio.
-Simply use the install_rstudiothemes() function to install them into your RStudio environment:
+This package includes ports of several popular Visual Studio Code and Positron themes, ready to use in RStudio.
+Use install_rstudiothemes() to install them into your RStudio environment:

 rstudiothemes::install_rstudiothemes()